 Winter weather can often present challenging and, at times, dangerous conditions for people who have a visual impairment.

-Sight Scotland Veterans rehabilitation officer, Katrina, gives her tips for staying safe and maintaining independence while out and about when the winter weather sets in.
+In this article, Sight Scotland Veterans Rehabilitation Officer, Katrina, gives her tips for people with sight loss to stay safe and maintain independence while out and about this winter.

 Dealing with glare